 Spyware is a type of software that can be harmful to your computer.
 It can track your online activity, collect personal information, and even spy on you.
-Spyware can also disable security features on your computer and steal your confidential information.
-Be sure to keep an eye out for spyware when shopping for new software or downloading free applications from the internet.
+The software can also disable security features on your computer and steal your confidential information.
+Be sure to keep an eye out for malware when shopping for new software or downloading free applications from the internet.
 If you find any suspicious software on your computer, don’t hesitate to remove it.

 What is Malware?